SEO BLOG

 • Time-based

-Back up your findings with numbers.
-When you discuss improvements that need to be made, include numbers to reinforce your case.
+Wherever possible, back up your findings with numbers.
+When you discuss necessary improvements, include data to reinforce your case.

 Include data visualizations in your report to make your findings fun and enticing to read.
-Research has shown that people process visuals 60,000 times faster than text (hence why infographics do so well) and in a hectic work environment, where everyone is scrambling to get things done, this can make a big difference in how well your information will be taken in.
+Research has shown that people process visuals 60,000 times faster than text (hence why infographics do so well).
+In a hectic work environment, where everyone is scrambling to get things done, this can make a massive difference in how well your information is conveyed, absorbed, and retained.

 Step 5: Next Steps